cncf/techdocs/assessments/0011-keda/keda-analysis.md

 Website features, *Search* most importantly, are usable using a **keyboard only**.

-As with any text that contain a lot of code and special characters, **text-to-speech** is **not likely to offer listeners a good experience**.
+As with any text that contains a lot of code and special characters, **text-to-speech** is **not likely to offer listeners a good experience**.

 ### Branding and design